javiee/p2p/README.md

-# Project Name
+# P2P.org App

 ## Overview
 This project provides a comprehensive setup for deploying a Kubernetes-based environment on your local machine.
-It leverages tools like Helm for package management and ArgoCD for continuous delivery.
+It leverages tools like Helm for kubernetes resource management and ArgoCD for continuous delivery.

 ---